rtm/angularfire2/docs/install-and-setup.md

 ### 0. Prerequisites

 AngularFire provides multiple module formats for different types of builds.
-The guide is based on the Angular CLI.
+The guide is based off the Angular CLI.
 It is possible to do a manual setup with Webpack or a SystemJS build as well.

 ```bash
 npm install @angular/cli